-Chief Advisor: Professor C. A. Nash (MU), evaluates all the project outputs and strategic objectives formulated by the SMC at the request of the principal investigator.
+Chief Advisor: Professor C. A. Nash (MUNI), evaluates all the project outputs and strategic objectives formulated by the SMC at the request of the principal investigator.

 Capsa.cz is the basic communication platform of the project.
 Each member of the research team and the administrative team has access to the appropriate parts of the platform.
-The platform collects all formal documents and project documents, work materials and studies, outputs, data files, etc. accessible to individuals within the scope defined by the SMC one repository available team members on for on the link: https://novamobilita.capsa.cz/.
+The platform collects all formal documents and project documents, work materials and studies, outputs, data files, etc. accessible to individuals within the scope defined by the SMC on repository available team members the link: one for on https://novamobilita.capsa.cz/.